 student follow-up, except as provided by negotiated agreements.

-Meetings for the purpose of negotiating with classified staff shall be scheduled at times that are least disruptive of work schedules.
-Generally, the meetings could not be scheduled to start prior to 3:00 p.m. during work days.
+Meetings for the purpose of negotiating with classified professionals shall be scheduled at times that are least disruptive of work schedules.
+Generally, the meetings should not be scheduled to start prior to 3:00 p.m. during work days.
 Employee representatives shall be given reassigned time to participate in such scheduled meetings.

 When meetings last beyond scheduled work times, employee representatives shall not be given compensatory time for the amount of time spent meeting and negotiating on their own time and shall not be paid overtime.
-The Board recognizes that reassigned time cannot be open-ended; therefore, unit representatives and board representatives will negotiate reasonable amounts of reassigned time for classified employees engaged in negotiating sessions.
+The Board recognizes that reassigned time cannot be open-ended; therefore, unit representatives and board representatives will negotiate reasonable amounts of reassigned time for classified professionals engaged in negotiating sessions.

 Public Notice